need4swede/wiki-go/data/documents/browsing/home-screen/favorites/document.md

 ## Navigation

 Selecting a card opens the item's detail page.
-Long-press to pin it as a [Library Shortcut](/library/shortcuts) or mark it played.
+Long-press to add it to [Library Pins](/library/shortcuts) or mark it played.